The women who won: Down-ballot candidates make history

 "My neighbors, everyone here in this room, represent what we as a nation want to be: united in our diversity," she said in her victory speech.

-"Long time residents, East African immigrants and students -- we came together and engaged in the political progress.
+"Longtime residents, East African immigrants and students -- we came together and engaged in the political progress.
 We talked about the issues that concern us and we connected on the future we want to create."

 Zena Stephens also made history by being the first African-American woman to be elected to the office of sheriff in Texas.
 The Democrat defeated Ray Beck in Jefferson County, Texas.

-Note: CORRECTION: A previous version of this story incorrectly reported the state where Sen. Harry Reid has served.
-It is Nevada.